 Immerse yourself in 1930s art deco decadence at Eltham Palace, one of the most enchanting visitor attractions in London.
 The stunning entrance hall, marvellous panelled dining room and luxurious bathroom are just some of the highlights.
 Set in beautiful gardens, it also boasts a moat and a magnificent Great Hall – the boyhood home of Henry VIII.

-There’s a range of fun filled activities for all the family.
-Come face to face with mysterious mythical beasts in the Magic Garden and get lost in the world-famous maze.
+There’s a range of fun filled activities for all the family from Tudor dress up to getting lost in the world-famous maze.